lapps/lapps.github.io/installation/jetstream.md

 ./jetstream launch test
 ```

-This will create a new instance based on an existing image or snapshot.
+This will create a new instance named `lappsgrid-test` based on an existing image or snapshot, which by default is the ubuntu image (see below).
 See [http://wiki.lappsgrid.org/technical/jetstream.html](http://wiki.lappsgrid.org/technical/jetstream.html) for more details.

 The jetstream script refers to four LAPPS Grid images on Jetstream: